Hoangpham13579/YOLOv3-object-detection/README.md

 # Yolo-v3 object detection
 - This code is implemented based on the concept of paper Yolo-v3 (You Only Look Once_version 3).
 Yolo-v3 is a real-time object detection algorithm that identifies specific objects in videos, images or in realtime.
 It is known to be an incredibly performance, state-of-the-art model architecture: fast, accurate, and reliable.
+This model is trained on [COCO dataset](https://cocodataset.org/#home) to detect 80 different objects totally and it requires huge amount of computations for training.
+Therefore, I'll utilize [pre-trained model Yolo-v3](https://pjreddie.com/darknet/yolo/) trained by YOLOv3's paper author with the help of Opencv library to detect objects on image, on video and on the lap's camera

 ## To-do list
 - [x] Yolo-v3 architecture